martinkearn/Content/Blogs/Using the Project Oxford Emotion API in C# and JavaScript.md

 ##Step 3.
 Do something awesome with the JSON
 Once you have a JSON response, you can now use the data in your application as you would any other JSON result set.

-Typically you'll need to parse it to an object first

 ##Code samples
 As mentioned at the top, I have implemented the Emotion API with both the URL and the File request options in both C# (via ASP.Net Core 1.0) and JavaScript with JQuery.
-You can see these implementations in my [Project-Oxford-Emotion-API-sample](https://github.com/martinkearn/Project-Oxford-Emotion-API-sample).
+You can see these implementations in my [Project-Oxford-Emotion-API-sample Github Repo](https://github.com/martinkearn/Project-Oxford-Emotion-API-sample).

-However for completeness here are the main sections of code that you';ll need
+For completeness, here are the main sections of code that you';ll need

 ### JavaScript with JQuery File/Octet-Stream Sample
 This is a full HTML file.
 You should be able to copy and paste this into a HTML file and it will work